In this post, I share how I built a private Kubernetes cluster on my own servers.

 Hardware

-I use a single computer to launch multi-nodes environment.
+I use one physical computer to launch a multi-node environment.

 - Intel Core i7 8700 6 Core, 12 Threads.
 (For multiple nodes.)